 First off, in principle the government almost always sees your Real Estate as wealth under Box 3.
 However, and this is where the tax law gets a bit fuzzy, when your Real Estate ventures (buying, sell, renting out) start to resemble “an active business”, the income is taxed as if you “work”.
 In this case your Real Estate income would be considered under Box 1.
 For the Dutch among you, this is a good post with some clarifications.

-However, for this assessment we assume you actively manage your properties (assumed as long-term rentals) and that taxation is similar to the short-term rentals (think a B&B, AirB&B and similar situations).
+However, for this assessment we assume you actively manage your properties (assumed as long-term rentals).
 The taxation in this case is based on the net income you make from the property.
-You will have to report 70% of this net income, over which you will pay income taxes and social insurance premiums.
+You will have to report 100% of this net income, over which you will pay income taxes and social insurance premiums.

 Box 2 Real Estate Dividend Option